orchetect/PrefsKit/README.md

 - swappable/mockable storage backend (UserDefaults, Dictionary, PList file, and more)
 - keys are implicitly `@Observable` and `@Bindable` for effortless integration in modern SwiftUI apps
 - composable, chainable encoding strategies
-- built from the ground up for Swift 6
+- built from the ground up for Swift 6 and strict concurrency

 ## Table of Contents